anzemur/canny-edge-detection/README.md

-# canny-edge-detection
+# Canny edge detection algorithm
-Implementation of the Canny edge detection algorithm.
+Implementation of the Canny edge detection algorithm tested on CT images.